 - Raw Brownies with Raspberry Coulis

 UPDATE: I originally wrote this recipe using the Oriya protein powder.
-However, I NO longer use the protein powder and haven’t for a long time, I only use the flours listed below now.
+However, I NO longer use the protein powder, I only use the flours listed below now.
 The specific protein powder that I used in the recipe is no longer available and therefore do NOT recommend protein powders in the recipe anymore because so many will yield an unpleasant aftertaste, so please use the flours listed.

 - 1 teaspoon baking powder

-- Preheat an oven to 350 degrees (Fahrenheit, 177 Celsius) and spray WELL a 9X5 loaf pan with nonstick spray.
-I tried some with parchment paper and don't like how they stuck to the paper and were more fragile.
-I much prefer spraying the pan versus paper because they bake up more firmly this way.
+- Preheat the oven to 350°F (177°C) and spray WELL a 9X5 loaf pan with nonstick spray.
+I tried some with parchment paper and didn't like how they stuck to the paper and were more fragile.

-- Next, add just the sunflower kernels to a food processor and process for 30 seconds to 1 minute until a flour is formed.
-Next, add the cocoa powder (scoop with your cup and then level off), baking powder and salt and process again until just mixed.
+- Add the sunflower kernels to a food processor and process for 30 seconds until a flour is formed.
+Add the cocoa powder, baking powder and salt and process again until just mixed.

 - Add the syrup, vanilla and water and process for 3 minutes or so until completely smooth.
-I literally set my timer.
 Scrape the sides down and process for a few more seconds.
 It should be COMPLETELY SMOOTH and no chunks of sunflower kernels left before adding the flours next.
-If it's not all mixed and smooth, GUESS WHAT, you will end up with dry crumbly brownies since the fat from the sunflower kernels is what makes these so fudgy!
+If it's not all mixed and smooth, you will end up with dry crumbly brownies since the fat from the sunflower kernels is what makes these so fudgy!

 - Add the brown rice flour and oat flour (or all-purpose flour) and process again until it is all blended and thick like a smooth nut-butter consistency.
 Add the batter to a bowl and make sure to scrape out all of that chocolatey goodness.
 Stir in the chocolate chips.

 - Bake for 35-40 minutes depending on your oven.
 I would suggest checking yours at 35 minutes.
 I took mine out closer to 40 minutes.
 Here is the thing, these will not look done based on the top of the brownies, but will form that shiny firm top AFTER they are out of the oven cooling.
 Do not check for a clean toothpick either, it will not come out clean.
-It shouldn't be soaking wet batter, but more of a sticky batter on the toothpick.
-You are looking for the edges to be firm and have slightly pulled away from the pan, that is when they are ready.
+It shouldn't be wet batter, but more of a sticky batter.
+The edges should be firm and have slightly pulled away from the pan.
 If you are doing a version with all of all-purpose flour in place of the oat and brown rice flours, then they were done at 35 minutes and just slightly more cakey/puffy.

-- Remove them and you must let them cool for 45 minutes to an hour, with no exception.
+- Cool for 45 minutes to an hour, with no exception.
 They will fall apart if you try to remove them earlier.
-I let mine cool an hour and then carefully cut them with a smooth sharp knife.
+Carefully cut them with a smooth sharp knife.
 Gently remove the first brownie and then the others by sliding a spatula underneath.
 Then they will firm up considerably even more as they sit on a plate.
 They will be firm, moist and super fudgy.
-YUM.
-Store them at room temperature wrapped tightly in foil.
+Store at room temperature wrapped tightly in foil.